ImageMagick/Usage-Markdown/filter/index.md

 The only effect a box windowing function has is a clipping of windowed area of the function.
 See [Filter Support Expert Control](#support) above.

-Force the use a raw Jinc function (explicitly setting 'Box' windowing) using...
+Force the use of a raw Jinc function (explicitly setting 'Box' windowing) using...

       -define filter:filter=Jinc
       -define filter:window=Box